 Allergic rhinitis is characterised by episodes of sneezing, rhinorrhoea and nasal obstruction.
 Allergic rhinitis is associated with irritation of conjunctiva of eye – allergic conjunctivitis, exacerbation of asthma, otitis media, eustachian tube dysfunction, sinusitis and nasal polyps

 When and why does allergic rhinitis occur?

-Allergic rhinitis develops when an atopic individual is first exposed to certain airborne allergens such as pollens, fungal spores, animal hairs, dust mite etc. This give rise to a number of immune reactions characterised by increased level of immunoglobulin E (IgE).
+Allergic rhinitis develops when an atopic individual is first exposed to certain airborne allergens such as pollens, fungal spores, animal hairs, dust mite etc. This gives rise to a number of immune reactions characterised by an increased level of immunoglobulin E (IgE).
 Upon a second exposure to the allergens, IgE activates mast cells to release inflammatory mediators such as histamines and leukotrienes.
-An reaction is then produced in the nasal mucosa, which causes sneezing, itching, congestion and rhinorrhoea.
+A reaction is then produced in the nasal mucosa, which causes sneezing, itching, congestion and rhinorrhoea.

 How to improve symptoms of allergic rhinitis?

 - Do not smoke and stay away from secondhand smoke.
 Cigarette smoke can trigger nasal allergies and make allergy symptoms worse.